Uniformizing Gromov hyperbolic spaces with Busemann functions: Introduction

-The Busemann function $b_{\gamma}$ can be used to define a natural class of metrics on $\p_{\omega}X$ known as \emph{visual metrics based at $\omega$} (see \cite[Chapter 3]{BS07} as well as Section \ref{subsec:visual} below).
-These visual metrics have an associated parameter $q > 0$.
-While one may not be able to find a visual metric $\alpha$ on $\p_{\omega} X$ for every parameter $q$, visual metrics with parameter $q$ always exist when $q$ is sufficiently small, with the upper bound depending only on $\delta$.
-We recall that a map $f:(X,d) \rightarrow (X',d')$ between metric spaces is \emph{$L$-biLipschitz} for a constant $L \geq 1$ if for all $x,y \in X$ we have
+A function $b \in \hat{\mathcal{B}}(X)$ can be used to define a natural class of metrics on $\p_{\omega_{b}}X$ known as \emph{visual metrics based at $\omega_{b}$} (see \cite[Chapter 3]{BS07} as well as Section \ref{subsec:visual}).
+These visual metrics have an associated parameter $\e > 0$ and a comparison constant $L$ to a specific model quasi-metric $\theta_{\e,b}$ on $\p_{\omega_{b}}X$ defined in \eqref{visual quasi}.
+We continue to write $d_{\e,b}$ for the canonical extension of the metric on the uniformization $X_{\e,b}$ to its completion $\bar{X}_{\e,b}$.